Vincenzo Cotroni: Decline

 Before his trial on the extortion charges relating to the Bader case began in the fall of 1976, Cotroni asked for the charges to be dismissed on account of ill health, saying he was suffering from diabetes, spinal arthritis, coronary thrombosis, urinary tract infection, hypertension, cardiac enlargement, myocardial inflection, angina, iritis in both eyes, swollen ankles and a polyp in his rectum.
 An Italian Mafia expert Vincenzo Marci wrote, "No prominent Mafia boss is without his sheaf of impressive-looking medical documents, confirming that he suffers from very serious illnesses—illnesses that prevent him from travelling to the place where he is supposed to be held in detention or coping with the rigors of imprisonment or attending a court hearing.
-In most cases, the illnesses are either non-existent or they are common ailments (such as arthritis, diabetes or liver disorders which suddenly become severe...Several Mafia bosses have been suffering for years from incurable diseases, accordingly to their medical certificates: we must expect their imminent demise."
+In most cases, the illnesses are either non-existent or they are common ailments (such as arthritis, diabetes or liver disorders) which suddenly become severe...Several Mafia bosses have been suffering for years from incurable diseases, accordingly to their medical certificates: we must expect their imminent demise."
 The court dismissed Cotroni's lawyer's motion for dismissal as Justice Peter Wright ruled that Cotroni was healthy enough to stand trial.

 During the trial, Papalia twice challenged Mario Latraverse, the chief of the Montreal police's anti-gang unit, to a fight in the men's bathroom of the courthouse, leading Latravese to take him up the challenges.
-The first incident ended when Tino Badelli, Cotroni's son-in-law, stepped in to prevent the fight and the second incident ended with Papalia backing down after Latraverse failed to breakdown in fear.
+The first incident ended when Tino Badelli, Cotroni's son-in-law, stepped in to prevent the fight and the second incident ended with Papalia backing down after Latraverse failed to break down in fear.
 When Cotroni heard about the bathroom incidents, he approached Latraverse and told him in French, "Monsieur Latraverse, I just found out what happened.
 I know you're a gentleman and he's not going to treat you like that."
-Latraverse reported that through it was clear that Papalia hated him, the incidents stopped after the meeting with Cotroni.
+Latraverse reported that though it was clear that Papalia hated him, the incidents stopped after the meeting with Cotroni.

 The three were convicted of extortion in 1975 and sentenced to six years in prison.
 Justice Peter Wright in convicting the three called the Crown's evidence "grim and appalling" and "about bad as it can be."
 Wright stated, "Nor do I detect any real hope for the rehabilitation of any you or any remorse.
 You are hardened and successful criminals.
 You have lived on the terror and fear and vices of others.
 You have used the weapons of threat and extortion in a section of society in which murder and violence are the servants of greed and power."
-Cotroni and Violi got their sentences appealed to just six months, but Papalia's was rejected.
+Cotroni and Violi got their sentences reduced on appeal to just six months, but Papalia's was rejected.
 In 1977, Cotroni was confronted on the street by a television crew for the CBC documentary Connections about Mafia influence on the Canadian economy.
 Cotroni mistook the crew for rival gangsters who were about to castrate him, leading him to cover his groin with his hands as he attempted to flee.